globulus/simi/README.md

     print "something"
 end
 ```
-Functions that don't explicity [return or yield](#return-and-yield) have an implcit **return self**.
+Functions that don't explicity [return or yield](#return-and-yield) have an implicit **return self**.
 This allows for chanining calls to methods that don't return a value.
 ```ruby
 class Button:
     def setTitle(title): @title = title